-Stock futures trade cautiously ahead of final session of the week
+Stock futures trade lower ahead of final session of the week

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy trading, benchmark U.S. crude rose 19 cents to $40.50 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, added 25 cents to $42.19 a barrel.
+In energy trading, benchmark U.S. crude slipped 9 cents to $40.21 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, was off 3 cents to $41.90 a barrel.

 The Associated Press contributed to this story.